 Franz Kline

-Like Pollock, Kline was labeled as an action painter.
-His works, however, were often the result of well-calculated gestures, of studied spontaneity: prior to executing his final compositions on canvas, he meticulously rehearsed what was to be the final result on canvas.
+Like Pollock, Kline was labeled an action painter.
+However, his works were often the result of carefully calculated gestures — studied spontaneity.
+Before executing his final compositions on canvas, he meticulously rehearsed the intended result in preliminary sketches.

-Kline’s works is said to have been profoundly influenced by Willem de Konning.
-In 1948, de Kooning suggested to Kline to take one of his preparatory sketches and project it onto a wall.
-Kline observed that the projected image, once translated onto a larger scale, evolved into a series of bold brushstrokes that transcended the original source.
-From that moment on, Kline adopted this method, creating paintings inspired by the dynamic compositions projected on the wall.
+Kline’s work is said to have been profoundly influenced by Willem de Kooning.
+In 1948, de Kooning suggested that Kline project one of his preparatory sketches onto a wall.
+Kline noticed that the enlarged image transformed into a series of bold brushstrokes that transcended the original source.
+From that point on, Kline adopted this method, creating paintings inspired by the dynamic compositions projected on the wall.

 Selected bibliography